A headshot picture of Evan Poncelet, evaluation consultant.

 Data Collection and Analysis

-Whether you need surveys, interviews, focus groups, or other tools, I can design and carry out data collection that fits your context.
-I also provide clear analysis using quantitative and qualitative analysis applications.
+I can design and carry out data collection that fits your context, through a range of methods including surveys, interviews, focus groups, literature reviews, or environmental scans.
+I also provide clear quantitative analysis (e.g., descriptive and inferential statistics using Excel or SPSS) and qualitative analysis (e.g., thematic analysis using Excel, NVivo, or MAXQDA).
 Findings are presented in plain language and visual formats that make sense for your team and audiences.

 Full Service Evaluation

-From start to finish, I manage the evaluation process so you don’t have to.
-This includes planning, data collection, analysis, and reporting — tailored to fit your program and budget.
-The result is a clear picture of what’s working, what can be improved, and how to communicate your impact.
+From start to finish, I can manage the evaluation process.
+This includes planning, data collection, analysis, and reporting - tailored to fit your program and budget.
+The result is a clear picture of what’s working and what can be improved, helping your organization understand impact, support decision-making, and strengthen programming and services.

 Evaluation Capacity Building

 I support organizations in building their own evaluation skills and confidence.
-This can include training staff, creating customized resources, or working alongside your team to strengthen evaluation capacity.
-The focus is on practical, sustainable approaches that empower you to use evaluation long after the project ends.
+This can include training, customized templates, or collaborative evaluation processes to strengthen evaluation capacity.
+The focus is on simple approaches that empower you to use evaluation long after the project ends.

 Not sure what kind of support you need?
 I'm always happy to answer questions and talk through options.